microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/parent_child_relationship.md

 In the code example below, notice how the header is centered in the middle of the page.
 Also notice that the first word at the beginning of the paragraph is indented.

-As programmers, we want our fellow programmers to distinguish where one `code block` ends and the next begins.
-Applying this concept to HTML, our "Bacon Ipsum" paragraph should be coded like this:
+As a programmer, you want your fellow programmers to distinguish where one `code block` ends and the next begins.
+Applying this concept to HTML, the "Bacon Ipsum" paragraph should be coded like this:

 ``` html
 <!DOCTYPE html>